aboldguess/Extrava/README.md

 4. Visit `http://localhost:8000` to log in and start uploading data.

+### Uploading your export

+On the home page click **Select ZIP file** and choose the Strava export `*.zip` you downloaded from Strava.
+After selecting the file press **Analyze Locally** to review the activities contained inside.
+Tick or untick each entry and finally click **Upload Selected** to save them on the server.

 ## Notes

 - Static files including `jszip.min.js` are served locally when `DEBUG` is true.